tsk/RepData_PeerAssessment1/PA1_template.md

 missingvals <- is.na(activity$steps)
 ```

-The total missing values in the activity data set is 2304
+The total missing values in the activity data set is 2304.
+The strategy used is replacing the missing values by the average value for that interval.

 ```r